-Petroleum based products like motor oil, fuel, lubricants, hydraulic fluid and coolants are commonly found in stormwater.
-Poorly maintained vehicles, accidental releases and illicit discharges can all contribute to the problem.
+Vehicle fluids like motor oil, fuel, lubricants, hydraulic fluid and coolants are often found in stormwater.
+Poorly maintained vehicles cause releases of these "illicit discharges".

-Petroleum hydrocarbons are generally non-polar and considered harmful to aquatic organisms.
-Some constituents are even toxic to humans.
+Most petroleum products are harmful to aquatic organisms and are toxic to humans.

-- Runoff from streets and parking areas can contribute significant amounts of petroleum based materials to stormwater collection systems. - Petroleum hydrocarbons are readily absorbed onto particulates and then washed into streams.
-Best management practices (BMPs) that prevent particulates from entering a storm drain help reduce the presence of oil and grease in stormwater. - Facilities working with vehicle fluids may need an oil/water separator between drains and sanitary sewers to prevent the discharge of petroleum products. - Discharge regulations prohibit the discharge of materials that produce a sheen on the surface of a receiving water.
+- Runoff from streets and parking areas can add significant amounts of pollutants to stormwater collection systems. - Petroleum hydrocarbons are readily absorbed onto particulates and then washed into streams.
+Best management practices (BMPs) can prevent oil and grease from entering stormwater.

+- Facilities working with vehicle fluids • may need an oil/water separator between drains and sanitary sewers to prevent the discharge of petroleum products. - Discharge regulations prohibit the discharge of materials that produce a sheen on the surface of a receiving water.